fredericaltorres/Azure-VM-for-docker-and-visual-studio/README.md

 C:\>docker run --rm weshigbee/manifest-tool inspect microsoft/dotnet:2.0.0-preview1-runtime-jessie
 ```

-## How to build, test, publish and instanciate a container image based on a NodeJS app in Azure
+## How to build and a NodeJS REST API as docker container locally and in Azure
 - [Download node js](https://nodejs.org/en/download/)
 - The sub folder fNodeAppInContainer, contains a NodeJS REST API application, that be containerized, published to an Azure Container Registry, and instanciate multple time int the cloud using a PowerShell Script.
 - [README](fNodeAppInContainer/README.md)